 Making Obtaining One Easier Than Ever Before Even for High-Risk Applicants

-Medicare-enrolled DMEPOS supplier, persons making a change of a DMEPOS Supplier ownership, and those who are seeking revalidation must acquire a surety bond in order to maintain medical billing privileges as well.
+Medicare-enrolled DMEPOS supplier, persons making a change of DMEPOS Supplier ownership, and those who are seeking revalidation must acquire a surety bond in order to maintain medical billing privileges as well.

-“Being a DMEPOS Supplier is a privilege”, explains Greg Rynerson, CEO of California-based surety bond company: Surety Bond Authority, Inc. “And as such, DMEPOS Suppliers must ethically and lawfully conduct their business by strictly complying with the statutory provisions that governs the industry”, he adds.
+“Being a DMEPOS Supplier is a privilege”, explains Greg Rynerson, CEO of California-based surety bond company: Surety Bond Authority, Inc. “And as such, DMEPOS Suppliers must ethically and lawfully conduct their business by strictly complying with the statutory provisions that govern the industry”, he adds.

 Due to past abuses in billing privileges, the Centers for Medicare and Medicaid Services (CMS) have created tighter rules.
-They also established adjustments that pertains to a DMEPOS Supplier’s categorical level of risk.
+They also established adjustments that pertain to a DMEPOS Supplier’s categorical level of risk.
 In addition to those, the Patient Protection and Affordable Care Act (PPACA) allows the CMS to declare a moratorium on suppliers in order to prevent abuse.

 Because of these, moderate to high-risk DMEPOS supplier applicants have a harder time getting bonded as well.
 These are individuals who were excluded from a state or federal healthcare program, have their license previously revoked, or have lost their billing privileges to name a few.

 “We don’t automatically dismiss an applicant because of a past error in judgment.
 We want to give them a chance to get bonded.
 Aside from these, we have created a streamlined bonding service so that our clients can work on the success of their business faster”, said Greg Rynerson, CPCU.